Green's boundary relation model in a Krein space: Preliminaries and introduction

-In Section \ref{s8}, some general properties of the isometric linear relation $V:X\to Y$, where $X$ and $Y$ are Krein spaces, are proved, that we need in the research of Green's boundary relation, see Proposition \ref{proposition42}.
-The most important result of Section 4 is Theorem \ref{theorem46} where we prove a characterization of unitary relations between Krein spaces.
-We also give generalizations of \cite[Lemma 1.8.1]{BHS} and generalizations of some statements of \cite[Corollary 4.2]{DHMS1}.
+In Section \ref{s8}, in Proposition \ref{proposition42}, some general properties of the isometric and unitary linear relation $V:X\to Y$, where $X$ and $Y$ are Krein spaces, that we need in the research of GBR, are proved.
+For example, Proposition \ref{proposition42} (ii) is generalization of \cite[Lemma 1.8.1]{BHS}.
+Similar statements to Proposition \ref{proposition42}, but slightly more special, can be found in \cite[Corollary 2.4]{DHMS1}.